The dramatic transition of the extreme Red Supergiant WOH G64 to a Yellow Hypergiant: Methods

-The high luminosity of WOH~G64 \citep[$\log(L/\lsun)=5.45$~dex;][]{Ohnaka2008} places it near the Humphreys-Davidson limit \citep[$\log(L/\lsun)\sim5.5-5.8$;][]{Humphreys1979, Davies2020} where extreme physical processes associated with significant eruptions are expected \citep{Glatzel1993}.
-Moreover, \citet{Cheng2024} proposed that eruptions up to $\dot{M}\sim10^{-2}$~\msun~yr$^{-1}$ can occur in supergiants between $10000 >T_{\rm eff} > 3100$~K when the local super-Eddington luminosity exceeds the binding energy of the overlaying envelope.
+A pioneer study proposed that eruptions up to $\dot{M}\sim10^{-2}$~\msun~yr$^{-1}$ can occur in supergiants between $10,000 >T_{\rm eff} > 3,100$~K when the local super-Eddington luminosity exceeds the binding energy of the overlaying envelope \cite{Cheng2024}.
 These eruptions can lead to major changes in the structure of the star and its observed properties.
-In particular, Var A, one of the most luminous stars in M33 \citep{Hubble1953}, underwent an eruption over $\sim$45~yr, exhibiting features of a late-M star due to its thick wind \citep[$\dot{M}\sim10^{-4}~\msun~\rm yr^{-1};$][]{Humphreys1987, Humphreys2006}.
-When the eruption ended, Var A returned to its YHG state, exhibiting F-type features accompanied by both forbidden and permitted emissions lines.
-The transition in the wind from an M-type pseudo-photosphere to a warmer F-type star was poorly constrained to occur in a time range of 1-5~yr.
-The SED of Var~A also changed, decreasing its luminosity and its brightness in both the near and mid-IR (see Sect.~\ref{sec:dis_SED}).
+As mentioned in the main text, Var~A experienced a similar transition when its $\sim$45~yr eruption ended and it returned to its quiescent state.
+We compare the transitions of WOH~G64 with Var~A in the Hertzsprung–Russell diagram in Fig.~\ref{fig:fig_HRD}.
+We also added the LMC population of YHGs \citep{Kourniotis2022, Humphreys2023}, YSGs \citep{Neugent2012}, and RSGs \citep{Antoniadis2024}, and various extreme Galactic YHGs with significant transitions such as $\rm{\rho}$~Cas \citep{Lobel2003, vanGenderen2019}, HR 8752 \citep{Nieuwenhuijzen2012} and IRC+10420 \citep{Oudmaijer1996, Nieuwenhuijzen2000} for comparison.
+We included the \textsc{mist} evolutionary tracks with initial rotation $v= 0.4 v_{\rm rot}$ and [Fe/H]$=-0.25$~dex \citep{Dotter2016, Choi2016}.
+For WOH~G64, we assumed $\log(L/\lsun)=5.45 \pm 0.05$ \citep{Ohnaka2008}, a minimum $T_{\rm eff}=3,200$~K \citep{Levesque2009} and a new $T_{\rm eff} = 4,800 \pm 300$~K based on the near-IR.